andrew/ultimate-awesome/README.md

 - [awesome-artificial-intelligence-guidelines](https://github.com/EthicalML/awesome-artificial-intelligence-guidelines) - This repository aims to map the ecosystem of artificial intelligence guidelines, principles, codes of ethics, standards, regulation and beyond.
 - [awesome-colab-notebooks](https://github.com/amrzv/awesome-colab-notebooks) - Collection of google colaboratory notebooks for fast and easy experiments.
 - [awesome-relation-extraction](https://github.com/roomylee/awesome-relation-extraction) - 📖 A curated list of awesome resources dedicated to Relation Extraction, one of the most important tasks in Natural Language Processing (NLP).
-- [awesome-open-source-games](https://github.com/michelpereira/awesome-open-source-games) - Collection of Games that have the source code available on GitHub.
+- [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
 - [awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
 Best used with Rogue Master Flipper Zero Custom Firmware.
-- [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
 - [awesome-element](https://github.com/ElementUI/awesome-element) - A curated list of Element projects.
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [awesome-low-light-image-enhancement](https://github.com/dawnlh/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.